Tuesday, February 24, 2026

 Suffice it to say that the Court rejected that “engineered” journey on the merits of the partnership tax law and also based on economic substance doctrine.
 In this regard, because it preceded the effective date, the transaction was not subject to the codified economic substance doctrine in § 7771(o) or the penalty in § 6662(b)(6).
 (See Slip Op 2 n.
 2.)

-- did not apply the other § 6662 penalties because it found that the taxpayer qualified for the reasonable cause exception.
+• but relieved the taxpayer of all potentially applicable § 6662 penalties based on the reasonable cause defense in § 6664(c).
 The Court noted in this regard the taxpayer reliance on the E&Y and McKee Nelson opinions which, the Court said (Slip Op.
 45), (i) “contains substantial authority for each and every conclusion reached therein.”
 And (ii) “the opinions reached a confidence level of substantial authority on each material issue relating to the transactions at issue.”

 Miscellanea